wsharp07/thesharpdev.com/thesharpdev.com/content/posts/2023/vanity-engineering/index.md

 - "I read Microservices will solve 'x' problem that we are having"
 - "Netflix, Amazon, Uber, Twitter, etc. use Microservices.
 We should too."

 In most cases, the technology team would have already considered this and either is in favor (read as "we've been saying this for a while now") or has reasons for not moving in that direction.
+In this case it was to not move forward.

 These sorts of questions on their own are absolutely fine.
 The team can educate management on the why behind not using this technology.
 Vanity Engineering happens when management requires the team to move in a direction that doesn't have a practical reason.